Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 and this is usually smaller than that of the CPU.
 See above for more details.

-The NVIDIA OpenGL driver lost connection with the display driver
+The Nvidia OpenGL driver lost connection with the display driver
 ----------------------------------------------------------------

 If a GPU is used for both display and rendering,